-Students are introduced to the role of a Child and Youth Care practitioner in an educational or community setting.
+Students are introduced to the role of a Child and Youth Care Practitioner in an educational or community setting.
 Policies, procedures and professional behaviours are discussed and students explore case-studies and scenarios for insight and feedback on how to deal with issues which may occur on placement.
-Appropriate therapeutic interventions and activities for working with at-risk children and youth in the education system and/or community settings are emphasized and practiced.
+Appropriate therapeutic interventions and activities for working with at-risk children and youth in the education and/or community settings are emphasized and practiced.

-CYWK2021 Group Facilitation Theory and Techniques 42.0 Hours This course combines group theories and practical techniques to support groups of atrisk children and youth within a variety of child and youth care contexts.
-Utilizing interactive labs, role playing, case studies and simulations, students practice group facilitation.
-Through self-reflection and utilizing peer and faculty feedback, the student examines the impact of interpersonal communication skills and intervention techniques to identify styles and strategies that contribute to effective group facilitation.
+CYWK2021 Group Facilitation Theory and Techniques 42.0 Hours Students learn to combine group theories and practical techniques to support groups of at-risk children and youth within a variety of child and youth care contexts.
+Utilizing interactive labs, role-play, case studies and simulations, students practice group facilitation.
+Through self-reflection and utilizing peer and faculty feedback, student examine the impact of interpersonal communication skills and intervention techniques to identify styles and strategies that contribute to effective group facilitation.